tardate/LittleArduinoProjects/README.md

-# 404 Little Electronics and Arduino Projects
+# 405 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Arza-matron](./Kraft/arzamatron) - whipping together a simple sound-activated party decoration with the other half of the Fretboard guitar some LED strips.
+> Latest addition:sparkles: [ATmegaSerialProgrammer](./playground/ATmegaSerialProgrammer) - all about bootloaders and how to program an ATMEGA328P chip over a serial connection with a CH340G USB-Serial adapter instead of ICSP.

 Just my collection of electronics projects, many involving an Arduino in one way or another.